frac64/frac64.github.io/index.md

 		denominator = fraction & 0x00000000FFFFFFFF
 		denominator = (fraction << 32) >> 32

-Than the _overhead_ of composition and decomposition is usually that of 6 shift or logic instructions (that usually take a single processor cycle each) for all of the four basic arithmetic operations.
+In the general case the _overhead_ of composition and decomposition is usually that of 6 shift or logic instructions (that usually take a single processor cycle each) for all of the four basic arithmetic operations.
-In case the CPU's instruction set has unaligned load/store instructions the _overhead_ is presumably 1 or 2 single cycle ALU instructions.
+In case the CPU's instruction set has unaligned load/store instructions the _overhead_ is presumably 1 or 2 single cycle instructions.

 ### Addition & Subtraction
 As fractions are signed addition and subtraction are similar cases.